awslabs/amazon-timestream-tools/tools/python/timestream-compute-units-testing/README.md

 ## Performance testing

-We provided scripts to create timestream resource (database and table) and ingestion script to load data and finally querying scripts for testing the tcu configuration with different queries concurrently.
+We provided scripts to create Timestream for LiveAnalytics resource (database and table) and ingestion script to load data and finally querying scripts for testing the tcu configuration with different queries concurrently.

 ## Requirements